menu

 Demographics

-The population of Grey Eagle has a very low overall level of education: only 7.41% of people over 25 hold a 4-year college degree or higher.
+The citizens of Grey Eagle have a very low rate of college education: just 7.41% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The people who call Grey Eagle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grey Eagle residents report their race to be White.
 Important ancestries of people in Grey Eagle include German, Norwegian, English, Irish, and French Canadian.